We’re in the business of blogging about respiratory health, and perhaps the most widely known deadly disease to affect our airways is lung cancer.

 In the UK there are more than 900 independent cancer support groups and organisations.
 Macmillan Cancer supports these in the UK and provides specialist cancer nurses.

 The BIG C Cancer Support and Information is one such resource in the UK and specific to the city of Norwich in Norfolk.
-It is maintained by charitable donations and offers counselling, complementary therapies, relaxation, look good and feel better makeup and headwear sessions, nutrition workshops, carers club.
+Charitable donations and offers counseling, complementary therapies, relaxation, looks good and feels better makeup and headwear sessions, nutrition workshops, carers club maintain this resource.
 It also provides a library, internet, and WI-Fi facilities and is fully accessible for everyone including an interpreter service.
 This is such a valuable resource for people to help with looking at how to deal with cancer issues and raise self-esteem.

 Eating and diet can be made more difficult if there are problems with swallowing and blisters in the mouth.
 A dietician can help advise on the best ways to eat small soft high protein foods, frequently and high-calorie specialists drinks.
 Liquidising soft fruits into milkshakes and vegetables into a soup can help.

 Depending on the treatment there may be a need to have intravenous nutrition and feeding tubes.
-Nausea is sometimes managed by eating cold foods which are low in fat and less odorous.
+Eating cold foods which are low in fat and less odorous sometimes can manage Nausea.
 Mouthwashes which are mild can help with the blistering and general daily mouth care.

 Medical approaches to the physical symptoms of lung cancer may include dealing with persistent breathlessness.
 Drugs and breathing exercises can help along with a surgical stent to relieve pressure.
 If the breathlessness is caused by a build-up of fluid in the layers protecting the lungs, this can be drained off with a needle and attached to a tube into a drainage bag.

-Pain can be managed with medications such as opioids, nonsteroidal anti-inflammatories, corticosteroids, and antidepressants.
-Nerve blocks can sometimes alleviate nerve pain, and radiotherapy can also be used to reduce the pressure of the cancer in another area.
+We can manage pain with medications such as opioids, nonsteroidal anti-inflammatories, corticosteroids, and antidepressants.
+Nerve blocks can sometimes alleviate nerve pain, and we can also use radiotherapy to reduce the pressure of cancer in another area.

 Living with lung cancer is complex.
-Making the most of information and support to help deal with daily living can impact on treatment and help the whole person and not just be treated as a disease in isolation.
+Making the most of information and support to help deal with daily living can impact on treatment.
+It also helps the whole person and not just be treated as a disease in isolation.